 In 2008, Dr. Joan Edwards, Associate Professor on the Houston campus, was asked to take over the responsibilities of Director of International Nursing Affairs.
 At that time, the majority of faculty involvement was still on the Houston campus.
 Over the next few years, efforts were targeted on expanding faculty participation in the global arena to all three campuses, changing the focus of the group from international to global, and formalizing the structure to that of a ‘Center’ with a mission statement and goals along with strategic planning for the future.
 The name of the Center was unanimously changed to the Center for Global Nursing Scholarship (CGNS).
 In Summer 2012, the TWU Board of Regents gave formal approval to recognize CGNS as an official Center of Texas Woman’s University.
 CGNS currently has faculty involvement from all three campuses with global activities in at least 12 countries around the world.

-- Establish collaborative relationships with developing countries and/or their nursing programs to develop and sustain baccalaureate, masters, and doctoral programs in nursing.
+- Establish collaborative relationships with countries and/or with health-related entities to develop and sustain baccalaureate, masters, and doctoral programs in nursing.

-- Contribute to the knowledge base for nursing practice within the Millennium Development Goals.
+- Contribute to the knowledge base for nursing practice to promote global health.

-- Collaborate with international partners toward educating nurses in the conduct and application of research findings.
+- Collaborate with international partners toward educating nurses in the conduct of scholarly activities and application of research findings.

-- Provide global “service-learning” opportunities for nursing students, graduate nurses and nursing faculty.
+- Provide global service-learning and cultural awareness opportunities for nursing students, faculty, alumni and community partners.

 "To create a global community of nurses who lead in using scholarship, knowledge, and technology to improve the health of the world's people."